mprimi/notes/content/topics/monopoly-ouropoly/notes.md

 It's remarkably similar to Monopoly.
 In fact it is the same game.
 You don't need to change any of the rules to play Ouropoly.

-The only change is to the players strategy.
+The only difference between Monopoly and Ouropoly is the players strategy.

 In Ouropoly, players simply decide to cooperate long term.
 Instead of trying to eliminate each-other, player help each-other.
-Together they build a sustainable, robust economy where citizens can thrive.
+Together they build a sustainable, robust economy where players and citizens can thrive.

-It's important to notice that there's no need to go full-communist and seize everybody's assets for good.
+It's important to notice that there's no need to go full-on communist and do things like abolish personal property.
-Players get to keep what they own, the bank still operates normally, and grows with the city economy.
+Players get to keep what they own and act independently, and the bank still operates normally.

-There's also no need to go authoritarian and force players into this strategy.
+There's also no need to go full-on authoritarian and force players into this strategy.

-Only willing participants join the alliance.
+No need to bring out a guillotine for players that want to play monopoly.

 -->

 ---